ricokaloklo/denmarf/docs/paper.md

 While it is relatively straightforward to implement a routine to perform density estimation using MAF with the help of deep learning libraries such as `TensorFlow` [@tensorflow2015-whitepaper] and `PyTorch` [@paszke2017automatic], the technical hurdle of leveraging MAF for people not well-versed in those libraries remains high.
-The `denmarf` package is designed to lower the technical barrier and enable researchers to apply MAF for density estimation in their researches seamlessly by providing a `scikit-learn`-like interface.
+The `denmarf` package is designed to be an almost drop-in replacement of the `sklearn.neighbors.KernelDensity` module to lower the technical barrier and enable researchers to apply MAF for density estimation effortlessly.

 # Acknowledgements